nutsamet/Assignment-2/README.md

 length(maha_att$index.dropped)
 bal.tab(maha_att, formula = (smoke ~ race + age + sex + wtlbs + avedrnk2), data = brfss)
-STEP 3
-Provide a few sentences talking about the number of treated units dropped, and a few more sentences talking about the balance obtained.
-Ideas about what to talk about
-The obtained balance after matching from bal.tab is good since the adjusted difference is low The closer to 0, the better, as it measure the difference between the treatment and control before and after matching We didn’t drop any treatment units because we used the average treatment effect for treated units.
-There were more controls than treated units, so all treated units got matches from control

-STEP 4
-Now, let’s do another Mahalanobis distance matching.
-Use all covariates in the data set in the propensity score estimation.
-However, this time make sure you specify estimand = "ATE" in the Match() function.
-What’s the treatment effect after matching? maha_ate <- Match(Y=Y1, Tr=Tr, X = X, Weight = 2, estimand = "ATE")
+maha_ate <- Match(Y=Y1, Tr=Tr, X = X, Weight = 2, estimand = "ATE")

 summary(maha_ate)